Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Introduction

-Here we break away from the underlying paradigm that SSPE must employ to interferometers with maximally entangled states.
+{Here we break away from the underlying paradigm that SSPE must employ interferometers with maximally entangled states.
 We show that \textit{nonclassical or coherent sources are not required} for deterministic SSPE.
-Instead, it is achievable through photodetection of the output channels or photo-number parity measurement \cite{Gerry2002NonlinearInterferometry, birrittella2021parity} of one output mode derived from \textit{incoherent, e.g., thermal input}, shined upon a Mach-Zehnder interferometer whose two-mode coupler is Kerr-nonlinear.
-Not less remarkably, the nonlinear phase shift per photon pair required to beat the SQL limit can be much less than the $\pi$-shift which transforms a Fock state into a N00N state or a coherent state into an ECS \cite{Sanders1992EntangledStates}.
+Instead, it is achievable by feeding a Mach-Zehnder interferometer (MZI) that constitutes the core of a transmission phase microscope with light derived from \textit{incoherent, e.g., thermal, input} shined upon another Mach-Zehnder interferometer with Kerr-nonlinear two-mode coupler.} Not less remarkably, the nonlinear phase shift per photon pair required to beat the SQL limit of phase microscopy can be much less than the $\pi$-shift which transforms a Fock state into a N00N state or a coherent state into an ECS \cite{Sanders1992EntangledStates}.
 Such Kerr-nonlinear SSPE is also impervious to decoherence and can withstand substantial photon loss inside the interferometer.
 The discussed effects may be experimentally realized by resorting to the strong optical Kerr effects predicted \cite{Friedler2005PRA, Shahmoon2011PRA} and demonstrated in setups based on dipole-dipole interacting Rydberg polaritons in a cold gas \cite{Firstenberg2016NonlinearInteractions,Firstenberg2013AttractiveMedium, Drori2023Sc, Adams2019JPHYB, Obrien2009NatPhot}, or atom-field interactions in high-$Q$ cavities \cite{stolz2022quantum, Bechler2018NatPhys}.